-EDUC 614 (3-3-0) Techniques of Teaching in Middle Schools: A Study of the teaching profession, with emphasis on teaching strategies, curriculum content and development, and materials selection for middle school education.
+EDUC 615 (3-3-0) Techniques of Teaching in the Middle and Secondary Schools: A study of the teaching profession, with emphasis on teaching strategies, curriculum content and development and materials selection for middle grades and secondary school education.

 EDUC 616 (3-3-0) Teaching and Technology in the Middle and Secondary Schools: A study of the teaching profession, with emphasis on teaching strategies, curriculum content and development technology, and materials selected for middle and secondary school education, grades 6-12.
 Specific attention will be directed forwards developing each student as a facilitator of learning.
 Emphasis will be placed on integrating technology to enhance teaching and learning.